SpenceKonde/megaTinyCore/README.md

 * 1 Small signal diode (specifics aren't important, as long as it's approximately a standard diode)
 * 1 0.1uF Ceramic Capacitor
 * 1 10k Resistor
-* An ATtiny megaavr with the bootloader installed on it (you can't do UPDI programming once the autoreset circuit is connected the the UPDI/Reset pin, even if that pin hasn't yet been set to act as reset, as the autoreset circuit will interfere with UPDI programming).
+* A tinyAVR 0/1-series part with the bootloader installed on it (you can't do UPDI programming once the autoreset circuit is connected the the UPDI/Reset pin, even if that pin hasn't yet been set to act as reset, as the autoreset circuit will interfere with UPDI programming).

 Connect the DTR pin of the serial adapter to one side of a 0.1uF ceramic capacitor.
 Connect the other side of the capacitor to the Reset (formerly UPDI) pin.